 Older but still good explanations by Maneesha James.

 People in the modern world often have traumas that get in the way when they start to meditatate.
 Osho makes groundbreaking use of Western personal development techniques as an initial part of the spiritual journey.
-(Book on Osho therapy by Svagito Liebermaster.)
+See Resources page for more information.

 More on Osho’s vision: www.osho.com/read/osho/vision